Xnhyacinth/IAG/README.md

 🔔 <a href="https://github.com/Xnhyacinth/IAG" target="_self">Code</a> • 📃 <a href="https://arxiv.org/abs/2403.15268" target="_self">Paper</a> • 🤗 <a href="https://huggingface.co/datasets/Xnhyacinth/Image" target="_self">Dataset</a> • 🏠 <a href="https://xnhyacinth.github.io/IAG" target="_self">Homepage</a> <br>
 </p>

-## 🎓 IAG Overview
+## 🎓 AAG Overview

-Imagination Augmented Generation (IAG) is a novel framework designed to enhance the knowledge utilization of Large Language Models (LLMs) for question answering tasks.
+Awakening Augmented Generation(AAG) is a novel framework designed to enhance the knowledge utilization of Large Language Models (LLMs) for question answering tasks.
 IAG simulates the human capacity to compensate for knowledge deficits through imagination, without relying on external resources.
 This method is particularly useful for knowledge-intensive tasks where LLMs often lack the sufficient capability to handle independently.
-The architecture of the proposed ImcQA whithin IAG is shown in the following figure.
+The architecture of the proposed ImcQA whithin AAG is shown in the following figure.

 <img src="assets/model.jpg"  width="100%">